vasudeva-ram/vasudeva-ram.github.io/_pages/coding.md

     {%- if category == "other stuff" %}
     <p>
       Some fun projects that make my life easier.
-More to come (when I finally get around to cleaning those repos up)!
+More to come (when I finally get around to cleaning those repos up).
     </p>
     {%- endif %}